-The attached document includes:
+The document in Annex 1 includes:

 - Support for biological plausibility of KERs - Support for essentiality of KEs - Empirical support for KERs - Dose and temporal concordance table covering the larger AOP network

 Overall, the weight of evidence for the sequence of key events laid out in the AOP is moderate to high.
 Nonetheless, the exact underlying mechanism of TH disruption leading to impaired swim bladder inflation is not exactly understood.